 How to avoid the risk?

 To ensure the results of scalp micropigmentation on dark skin are not ruined, and you do not end up with a smudge left on your scalp, take a cue from those who apply scalp micropigmentation on dark skin.
 Make sure you opt for a qualified Scalp Micripoigmentation Artist with a specific experience in the scalp micropigmentation on dark skin tones treatments.
 Check the portfolio of every clinic you consider, read the reviews and ask for photo references.
 This is particularly critical before you even make the first appointment.

 Be aware that if the SMP artist tells you that Scalp Micropigmentation on dark skin does not differ from SMP on white caucasian ethnicity men.
 It is the first signal that this particular SMP artist does not know the requirements of darker skin tone demands.
 Please avoid this particular one by all means.

 To read more about how to choose the best Scalp Micropigmentation Artist for your treatment, click here.

 Scalp Micropigmentation on dark skin tones can work just as well as it does for male clients of any other ethnicity.
-The clue is in choosing a Scalp Micropigmentation Clinic experienced in treating dark-skinned male clients, like here at Scalp Solutions by Fliger in Bristol.
+The clue is in choosing a Scalp Micropigmentation Clinic experienced in treating dark-skinned male clients, like here at Fliger Scalp Micropigmentation in Bristol.
 We understand that each male person experiencing hair loss has similar concerns, but darker scalps have different requirements.
-At Scalp Solutions by Fliger in Bristol, we can address these needs without a doubt.
+At Fliger Scalp Micropigmentation in Bristol, we can address these needs without a doubt.
 To see the results of scalp micropigmentation on our dark-skinned clients, please click here.